Loffy437/my-projects/README.md

 # my-projects
-Various projects of differnt technologies are present here
+Various projects of different technologies are present here